cvaldez83/Python-flask_video_streaming/README.md

 Starting the app:
 - Activate the python virtual environment by typing: . ae.sh
 - Start the app by typing: . start.sh
+- Now type in your public IP in the browser and you should see the page